Past Perfect Continuous ESL Worksheets, Games and Activities

 ESL Past Simple vs. Past Perfect Continuous Game - Grammar and Writing: Writing Sentence Halves from Prompts, Freer Practice - Group Work - Upper-intermediate (B2) - 25 minutes

 In this fun past simple and past perfect continuous activity, students play a long sentence game where they write sentence halves using the past perfect continuous and past simple alternately.
 Students read the past perfect continuous sentence half at the top of their card, e.g. 'They had been riding camels through the desert for half a day...'
-Students then write a past simple sentence half underneath to continue the sentence, e.g. '...when they saw an ice cream shop'.
-Next, students fold their card so that only the sentence half they wrote appears and pass it to the person on their right who writes a past perfect continuous sentence half, e.g. '...they had been looking for one for an hour'.
+Students then write a past simple sentence half underneath to continue the sentence, e.g. '...when they saw an ice cream shop.'
+Next, students fold their card so that only the sentence half they wrote appears and pass it to the person on their right who writes a past perfect continuous sentence half, e.g. '...they had been looking for one for an hour.'
 This process is repeated with students writing past perfect continuous and past simple sentence halves alternately until the card is complete.
-Students then unfold their cards and take it in turns to read their long sentences to the group.
+Students then unfold their cards and take turns reading their long sentences to the group.
 Finally, each group chooses the best or most amusing long sentence and reads it to the class.

 Long Sentence Game Preview